Folly Journal

 General guidelines:

-We only publish original stories that haven’t been previously published online or in print, including on a personal website or blog.
-But we accept simultaneous submissions.
-But if your submission is accepted elsewhere, please contact us as soon as possible by emailing editorial@follyjournal.com
+We generally only publish original stories that haven’t been previously published online or in print, including on a personal website or blog.
+If you have a piece of writing that had been previously published that you would like to have considered, please contact our editor.
+Note that we accept simultaneous submissions but ask if your submission is accepted elsewhere, you withdraw your submission as soon as possible.

 General formatting guidelines

-Lines should be double-spaced and follow NZ/AUS English spelling.
+Lines should be double-spaced and follow NZ/AUS English spelling, ideally.
 Fonts should be legible, e.g., Arial or Times New Roman.
 The title of your submissions should also match the file name.
 Please include page numbers.

 Fiction